Physical Therapy Guide to Head-Shape Flatness in Infants: Plagiocephaly, Brachycephaly, and Scaphocephaly

-Based on the findings during the examination, your physical therapist will develop and implement an individualized treatment plan to address your baby's specific needs.
+Based on the findings during the examination, your physical therapist will develop and implement a treatment plan to address your baby's specific needs.

-Physical therapy for any skull deformations should be started early, often prior to the baby being 3 months old, but a physical therapist can also help a child who is older regain strength and well-being.
+Physical therapy for any skull deformations should be started early, often prior to the baby being 3 months old.
+A physical therapist can help a child who is older regain strength and well-being.
 Your physical therapist will help improve your baby's:

 Skull shape.
 Your physical therapist will help your baby achieve and stay in certain positions that will give the skull a chance to become more normally rounded.
 Physical therapists teach parents this “repositioning therapy,” so it can be done at home.
 Repositioning therapy is the first line of home treatment.
 Your physical therapist will teach you how to reposition your baby in ways to aid in developing more normal movements, strength, and skull shape.
 This therapy usually consists of increased floor time and “tummy time,” and increased times of sitting upright.

 Parents are encouraged to hold their baby more, and to perform other activities to encourage movement.
 Recent guidelines recommend tummy time 3 times a day, with constant adult supervision.
 Your physical therapist will design a safe program to gently treat your baby's particular symptoms.